Endal: Work as an ambassador for service dog charitable work

-Endal book
+Related media

+Book

-A paperback book entitled Endal published by HarperCollins was released on 9 February 2009 and went straight to Number 1 in the UK Paperback best sellers list.
+A book entitled Endal by Allen and Sandra Parton was released on 5 February 2009.

-Endal the Movie
+Film

 A film of Endal's life story, based around the Endal book, was announced on 1 September 2009.

 Other personality attributes

 Parton reports that alongside Endal's working life and training, he retained during his life a number of the mischievous traits that Labradors are known for.
 As examples he cites that Endal would still decide at times to chase squirrels in the park, or might take waste paper out of the rubbish bin to Parton, in order to gain a reward for "picking it up from the floor".